 The main entrance is equipped with accessible facilities.
 Handicap reserved parking exists outside of naturum.
 To find it, simply drive past the bridge at the entrance and it will be located to your left.

-The main entrance and its facilities are accessible by the disabled.
-The Lavskrikeleden, which begins at the Naturum, is an accessible roundabout for both strollers and wheelchairs.
-The loop is about 2 km long and consists of packed gravel and wooden pails.
+The trail Lavskrikeleden which starts at the naturum visitor centre is accessible to both strollers and wheelchairs.
+It is 2 kilometres long and is made of gravel and wooden footbridges.

-Parts of Njupeskärsleden towards the waterfall have also been made available up to Njupeskärsstugan.
-Here you have a nice view of the waterfall, but the trail is not available all the way up to the waterfall.
+Parts of the trail Njupeskärsleden which takes you to the waterfall are also accessible, with a beautiful view of Njupeskär waterfall from the Njupeskär cabin, though the trail is not accessible all the way to the base of the waterfall.